Suri-Feng/DistributedKVStore/README.md

-## CPEN 431 2022W2 Assignment 4
+## CPEN 431 2022W2 Assignment 7

-Name: Megan Ma
+Group ID: g3

-Student number: 42442146
+Verification code:

 ### Usage
 To run the compiled jar file located in the root directory, run the following command:

-`java -Xmx64m -jar A4.jar`
+`java -Xmx64m -jar A7.jar <port number>`

-The server will start on port 12345.
+The server will start on the specified port number.

-### Design choices
+### Brief Description

-- The cache is dynamically resized to optimize performance and minimize the memory footprint.
+- Consistent hashing is used to determine the interested node for PUT/GET/REMOVE commands.
-  The cache is configured to store 500 items initially but will double in size everytime 2/3 of the capacity is reached or return to the initial capacity if less than 500 * 2/3 items are stored.
+  If another node other than self should handle the request, the request is first appended with the client address and port before forwarding to the correct node.
+The correct node will then process the request and send the response back to the client.
-- The server is multithreaded using a thread pool with 5 threads.
-A scheduled thread will also run every 5 seconds to clean up expired items in cache.
+- The push epidemic protocol is used to detect node failures.
+Each node keeps a list of heartbeats of all nodes, and at a set interval (10ms), sends its own list to 2 other randomly selected nodes.
+When a node receives a list, it updates its own list by taking the larger value of each entry.
+If the heartbeat for any node at any time hasn't been updated for some set period, the node will be treated as dead.
+To prevent false positives due to network latency (i.e. regarding a node as dead when it's actually not), a recovery mechanism is used such that if a dead node later is found alive again, it will be added back to the node list.